U.S. unemployment drops to lowest in 17 years

 But wages took a step back.
 They grew only 2.4% in October compared with a year earlier, behind September's number.
 The absence of better wage growth and inflation is one of the biggest mysteries in the economy.

 The United States has added jobs for 85 straight months, the longest streak on record.
 The government first estimated that the economy lost 33,000 jobs in September because of Hurricanes Harvey and Irma.
-Revised figures show a gain of 18,000 jobs.
+Revised figures show a gain of 18,000 instead.

+The job gains for October were across the board.
+Restaurants reopened after the storms, adding 89,000 jobs after losing roughly the same amount in September.
+Business services gained 50,000 positions.
+Health care firms hired 22,000 employees.

+Manufacturing kept growing.
+The industry gained 24,000 positions in October.
+Since the U.S. presidential election last year, manufacturing has gained a strong 156,000 jobs.
+Economists attribute those gains to the renewed strength of the global economy and a weak U.S. dollar, which makes American exports more affordable for foreigners to buy.
+Manufacturing firms rely heavily on shipping and selling abroad.